loveencounterflow/coffeenode-chr/README.md

 ### JavaScript & Unicode

 **When JavaScript was conceived and standardized** in 1994/95, the Unicode standard was still in its infancy.
-Early design plans for a Universal Character Set had argumented that 2<sup>16</sup> or even a mere 2<sup>14</sup> codepoints should be more than sufficient to represent all characters in current use—it was only in 1996 that the Unicode Consortium acknowledged the need for a far bigger number of codepoints, and hence pushed the highest valid codepoint position from `0xffff` to `0x10ffff`; there are, consequently,
+Early design plans for a Universal Character Set had argued that 2<sup>16</sup> or even a mere 2<sup>14</sup> codepoints should be more than sufficient to represent all characters in current use—it was only in 1996 that the Unicode Consortium acknowledged the need for a far bigger number of codepoints, and hence pushed the highest valid codepoint position from `0xffff` to `0x10ffff`; there are, consequently,